Amol2108/AWS-practical-/README.md

    11  exit
    12  history
 Explanation-
+step-1: create security group with inbound rules as
+1- SSH :
+2- HTTP :
+3- NFS :
-step-1: create secuiryt group with inbound rules as 1- SSH : 2- HTTP : 3- NFS and for outbound rules keep it all traffic then create two instances in same region with name efs1 and efs2, efs1 will be in ap-south-1a and efs2 will be in ap-south-1b.
+and for outbound rules keep it all traffic then create two instances in same region with name efs1 and efs2, efs1 will be in ap-south-1a and efs2 will be in ap-south-1b.
 step-2: connect the two instances in two different terminals and install nfs-common in both the terminal.
 step-3: create a directory called efs in both terminals.
-step-4: Now create efs file system and in network section always select the created secuirty group and save it click on attach > we will get a window with mount ip and other option always click on mount ip and copy the code in it and paste it in both the terminals.
+step-4: Now create efs file system and in network section always select the created secuirty group and save it. click on attach > we will get a window with mount ip and other option always click on mount ip and copy the code in it and paste it in both the terminals.
 step-5: now create a file in any of the directory in any terminal, so the file should be visible in the other terminal as well, if this happens the practical is succesful.
 [PS- we create efs directory because the code we are copying has efs in it, we can also change the name as per our requirement]